juanreyes1212/Threadly/README.txt

-A Pen created at CodePen.io.
-You can find this one at https://codepen.io/JDRey/pen/pyadMQ.

- This is a webapp project from codeacademy's  Javacript section.
+This is a JavaScript webapp project poc for thread listing or chat message posting